 Medical Services Abroad

 Students should not assume that the care needed will be available or available free of charge.
 It is the student’s responsibility to make their needs known and to ensure that the services needed are available in the host country.
 Contact OIE, the study abroad program or Mobility International for information and assistance.

 English speaking doctors are available in most parts of the world.
 Your program abroad should have information on this.
-A directory of English speaking doctors can also be obtained through the International Association for Medical Assistance to Travelers (IAMAT).

 Preparing to Travel

 Students are strongly encouraged to have a plan in place for staying psychologically healthy while abroad.
 It will be important for students to inform their study abroad program of any special needs or accomodations that will be necessary while living in a different country.
 Students are also encouraged to research services and resources available at the study abroad location.
 The study abroad program will be able to help students find a counselor or therapist while abroad, if needed.
 Carnegie Mellon’s Counseling and Psychological Services (CaPS) will do telephone consultations with students studying abroad.

 Sexual Health & Contraceptives